moayyadsaleh/simon-says/README.md

 Practical Uses:
-Skill Building: Sharpen your memory and pattern recognition skills by challenging yourself with increasingly complex sequences of button presses.
+Skill Building: This sharpens the user's memory and pattern recognition skills by challenging the user with increasingly complex sequences of button presses.

 How to Play:
 Start the Game: Press any key to start the game.
 The level title will indicate the current level.